Student Life

 Residents share a spacious studio unit with one roommate.

-Each studio style apartment is comprised of a double bedroom with a private adjoining kitchen and bathroom.
+Each studio-style apartment has a double bedroom with a private adjoining kitchen and bathroom.

 Year Built: 2016